compgeolab/website/news/transform2022.md

 date: 2022-04-27
 ---

-{% from "macros.html" import figure %}
+{% import "macros.html" as macros %}

 The 2022 edition of the
 [Transform virtual conference](https://transform.softwareunderground.org)